mattbourke/Earth-Invaders/README.md

 Problems - Solutions.
 ==============
+  1. Close all other tabs / browser windows
-  1. Game runs slow - get a new computer
+  2. Game runs slow - get a new computer